Atomic Structure Online Test 9th Science Lesson 11 Questions in English

 iv.
 The electrons revolve around the nucleus in close circular paths called orbits.

-Question 4 of 424.
-Question4.
-Who’s atomic structure is similar to the structure of the solar system?
-Correct
+4. Who’s atomic structure is similar to the structure of the solar system?

 Rutherford’s model of the atom was somewhat like that of the solar system.
 Rutherford’s model of atomic structure is similar to the structure of the solar system.
 Just as in the solar system, the Sun is at the centre and the planets revolve around it, similarly in an atom the nucleus present at the centre and the electrons revolve around it in orbits or shells.